perfino Help

 To take a CPU snapshot of a particular VM, go to the VMs view, click on the "actions" link next to the VM and select "Record fine-grained CPU data in profiling mode".

 The duration of CPU recording can be configured. perfino monitoring is not impacted by CPU sampling.
 Also, you can specify if the call tree should be split for each transaction or not.
-This is a top-level split and the sampling call tree is appended to the perfino transaction tree (see below).
+This is a top-level split, and the sampling call tree is appended to the perfino transaction tree (see below).
 Whether this split is beneficial or not depends on your transaction definitions and what kind of problem you want to find.
 The overhead for sampling with transaction splitting is higher than without.

 To take snapshots automatically if the CPU load is too high, you can set up a threshold for the CPU telemetry and configure a trigger that includes the "Record fine-grained CPU data in profiling mode" trigger action.